vanng822/facebook-nodejs/README.md

 ### Facebook(accessToken)
 * `accessToken` Valid access token from Facebook (oauth_token).
 * `graph(path, callback)` Main method for making call to Facebook API.
 Path can contain only /me/likes or with params like /me/likes?limit=3
-* `post(path, params, callback) or post(path, callback)` Publishing to Facebook, see https://developers.facebook.com/docs/graph-api/using-graph-api/v2.0#publishing for detail
+* `post(path, params, callback) or post(path, callback)` Publishing to Facebook, see https://developers.facebook.com/docs/graph-api/using-graph-api/v2.0#publishing for detail.
+Path can contain post data such as /123/feed?message=hello
-* `update(path, params, callback) or update(path, callback)` Updating a post on Facebook, see https://developers.facebook.com/docs/graph-api/using-graph-api/v2.0#updating for defail
+* `update(path, params, callback) or update(path, callback)` Updating a post on Facebook, see https://developers.facebook.com/docs/graph-api/using-graph-api/v2.0#updating for defail.
+Path can contain post data such as /123_123456789?message=edited
 * `delete(path, callback)` Deleting a post on Facebook, see https://developers.facebook.com/docs/graph-api/using-graph-api/v2.0#deleting for defail
 * `fql(query, callback)` Specific method for making fql query to Facebook API
 * `search(params, callback)` params is an object which properties are any param based on this https://developers.facebook.com/docs/graph-api/using-graph-api#search